wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepBeginnerLevel.md

 I used fasthosts.co.uk, you might want to use someone different.
 I will document how to do the nameserver setup with fasthosts.co.uk

-1. To purchase a domain of your choice with fasthosts.co.uk, go [here](https://www.fasthosts.co.uk/domain-names/uk-domains)
+1. To purchase a domain of your choice (for example, nuocial.uk) from fasthosts.co.uk, go [here](https://www.fasthosts.co.uk/domain-names/uk-domains)
-2. Once you have your domain setup the nameservers for use with this demo you need to set your nameservers for your domain to
+2. To use Linode's DNS Manager as the authoritative name servers for your domain, you need to change the name servers on your registrar (in my case fasthosts, yours might be different) and so note that the process for this varies for each registrar.
+Whatever your registrar, you need to set the nameservers for the domain you have purchsed/intend to use to:

 NS1.LINODE.COM
 NS2.LINODE.COM